Frojd/Frojd-Gulp/README.md

-Gulp
+# Gulp
-====

-Build script based on Dan Tello's recipe.
+This is gulp based taskrunner that:
 - Bundles scripts with browserify
 - Compiles scss files
-- Minifies images
-- Creates icon fonts from svg

 ## Requirements

 - Node >= 5.0.0

 ## Installing